 The first infusion takes at least 30 minutes.
-If no infusion-related adverse events occur, subsequent infusions take 15 minutes.
+If no infusion-related adverse events occur, subsequent infusions can be given as an IV infusion over 15 minutes or as an IV push over 30 seconds.
 Doses may be administered every two weeks at an inpatient and/or outpatient setting, including at-home infusion, if desired.
 All patients should be observed for 1 hour after completing first infusion.
 If no infusion-associated adverse reaction is noted, the post-infusion observation time can be reduced to 15 minutes for subsequent doses.

-AWP$2,724.00 per vial; 10 vials for loading dose and two vials for continuing dose (every two weeks)
+AWP$3,435.60 per box (2 vials); 10 vials for loading dose and four vials for continuing dose (every two weeks)

 Potential Side Effects and Toxicity